MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Run as-needed queries

 Data management and analytics scenario has shared workspaces where analysts can query data, subject to permissions.
 It's common for data products to provide dedicated compute to run queries as they're needed.
-In both cases, analyst can run queries against data assets in the data landing zones.
+In both cases, analyst can run queries against data products in the data landing zones.
 It's also subject to permissions.
 The results from the queries can be stored in Azure Data Lake workspaces to be used again.

 ### User feedback

 Since analysts can serve as an untapped source information and improvements, enterprises are highly encouraged to create user feedback groups for each data landing zone.

-In addition to participating in these user groups, analysts should submit data asset feedback to integration ops and data catalog issues within the data catalog or the IT service management solution.
-They can submit data process issues to the data product team or within an IT service management solution.
+In addition to participating in these user groups, analysts should submit data asset feedback to the data application team and data catalog issues within the data catalog or the IT service management solution.
+They can submit data process issues to the data application team or within an IT service management solution.

 > [!NOTE]
 > An IT service management should serve as a central location for submitting feedback and escalating issues.
 Submitting direct feedback to individual teams might seem to be a faster solution, but this approach doesn't give the business visibility into the challenges in the platform.
-An IT service management solution with correct routing to integration ops and, the data product teams can give the business one view across the enterprise.
+An IT service management solution with correct routing to the data application teams can give the business one view across the enterprise.

 ## Responsibility assignment matrix